Jonah Tavai: Seattle Seahawks

 After not being selected in the 2023 NFL draft, Tavai was signed by the Seattle Seahawks as an undrafted free agent.
 He was waived with a non-football injury designation on July 26, 2023.

 BC Lions

 On January 19, 2024, Tavai signed with the BC Lions.
-On June 2, 2024, Tavai was reassigned to the practice squad.
-Tavai started the 2025 CFL season on the Lions' active roster, however on June 26, 2025, he was placed on their 1-game injured list.
-He rejoined the active roster on July 19, 2025.
-On August 6, 2025, Tavai was again placed on the Lions' 1-game injured list.
-He rejoined the active roster on August 15, 2025.
-On October 24, 2025, Tavai was, for the third time that season, placed on the Lions' 1-game injured list, where he remained to end the 2025 CFL regular season.
-He rejoined the active roster on October 31, 2025, in advance of the Western Semifinal game of the 2025 playoffs.
+On June 2, Tavai was reassigned to the practice squad.
+Tavai started the 2025 CFL season on the Lions' active roster, however on June 26, 2025, he was placed on their one-game injured list.
+He rejoined the active roster on July 19.
+On August 6, Tavai was again placed on the Lions' one-game injured list.
+He rejoined the active roster on August 15.
+On October 24, Tavai was, for the third time that season, placed on the Lions' one-game injured list, where he remained to end the 2025 CFL regular season.
+He rejoined the active roster on October 31, in advance of the Western Semifinal game of the 2025 playoffs.

+On January 1, 2026, Tavai re-signed with the Lions, on a one-year contract extension.
+On August 7, 2026, Tavai was placed on the Lions' 6-game injured list.
+On August 29, 2026, Tavai was shifted to the Lions' 1-game injured list.
+He rejoined the active roster on September 3, 2026.